troglobit/finit/README.md

     tty [12345] /dev/ttyAMA0 115200 vt100
 ```

+The `service` stanza, as well as `task`, `run`, `inetd` and others are
-The `service` stanza, described in full in [doc/config.md](doc/config.md),
+described in full in [doc/config.md](doc/config.md).
+Here's a quick
-has the following components:
+overview of some of the most common components needed to start a UNIX
+daemon:

 ```
     service [LVLS] <COND> /path/to/daemon ARGS -- Some text